AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

        Put_Line (Integer'Image (I));
     end Main;

-We can further go through the generation of devices and now introduce a new one.
+We can continue with approach and introduce a new generation of devices.
 This new device doesn't implement the :ada:`Send_Fast` service so we want to remove it from the list of available services.
 Furthermore, for the purpose of our example, let's assume that the hardware team went back to the :ada:`Device_1` way of implementing :ada:`Startup`.
 We can write this new